New Power Generation: History

 In 1996, longstanding members Michael Bland, Tommy Barbarella, and Sonny T. were fired and a new band was formed for touring.
-Guitarists Kat Dyson and Mike Scott, along with bassist Rhonda Smith joined Morris Hayes and Kirk Johnson, who re-joined the band to play drums.
+Guitarists Kat Dyson (formerly of Tchukon) and Mike Scott, along with bassist Rhonda Smith joined Morris Hayes and Kirk Johnson, who re-joined the band to play drums.

 In 1998, another NPG album was released titled Newpower Soul (modifying a song title from Exodus).
 In fact, a spoken outtake from Exodus mentions the upcoming album, indicating its planning stages.
 Prince features prominently on the cover and liner notes and provides lead vocals on all songs.
 Unlike the two previous releases, the album relies heavily on drum programming by Kirk Johnson and features input from Larry Graham and Doug E. Fresh.

 A fourth album, Peace, due to be released in 2001, never materialized and although a few songs have been made public through limited-release singles at concerts ("Peace" / "2045: Radical Man" and "The Daisy Chain" / "Gamillah") and through Prince's former official website, NPG Music Club.
 The songs were later included on the Prince albums The Slaughterhouse and The Chocolate Invasion.

 The band since has been a "revolving door" of musicians, who usually stay for a couple years before being replaced.
 It is often nebulous as to who is actually an 'official' member.

 In 2010, three former members of the original New Power Generation, drummer Michael Bland, keyboardist Tommy Barbarella and bass player Sonny T., became members of Nick Jonas and the Administration (a side project of Nick Jonas of the Jonas Brothers).

-In 2013, NPG singer Elisa Fiorillo (Dease) formed a duo with Nashville-based guitarist Tyler Reese, called The Dease & Reese Project, and in 2014 released the album Life in 20 (REMU Records).
+In 2013, NPG singer Elisa Fiorillo (Dease) formed a duo with Nashville-based guitarist Tyler Reese, called the Dease & Reese Project, and in 2014 released the album Life in 20 (REMU Records).
 Fiorillo continued to perform with Prince.

 The NPG collaborated with Prince once more in 2015 on what would be his last studio album, Hit n Run Phase Two.

 After Prince's untimely death in 2016, the band reunited in 2017 and 2019 for a US and European Prince tribute tour.

 Discography

-This is the discography of The New Power Generation, credited as a separate entity from Prince.
+This is the discography of the New Power Generation, credited as a separate entity from Prince.